 Symptoms of too much iron can include:

 Feeling tired and weak

 Iron, TIBC, and transferrin blood tests are almost always done together.
-Other blood
+Your blood

-blood cells, or hematocrit; and all the cells in your blood, called a complete blood
+The number of all the cells in your blood, called a complete blood count (CBC)

 What do my test results mean?